ibm-cloud-docs/cloud-databases/reference-sysdig.md

 ## Common metrics
 {: #sysdig-monitor-dashboards-common-metrics}

-{{site.data.keyword.databases-for}} uses some common metrics across all our offerings.
+Here is a list of common metrics across all {{site.data.keyword.databases-for}} offerings.

+### CPU cores used per member
+{: #sysdig-monitor-dashboards-cpu-cores-used-per-member}

+The usage that is presented in this dashboard is the number of CPU cores used per member, which is measured in core seconds.

 ### Disk used percent
 {: #sysdig-monitor-dashboards-disk-used-percent}